denis-mludek/kaiju/README.md

 ### name

 Mandatory `String`
-This is the standard Virtual DOM `key` used in the diffing algorithm to uniquely identify this `Vnode`.
+This is the standard Virtual DOM `key` used in the diffing algorithm to uniquely identify this `VNode`.
 It is also used for logging purposes, so it is usually just the name of the component.

 ### props